leanprover-community/blog/posts/how-to-write-a-simproc.md

 **Cons**:
 * Might involve a fair bit of meta code, a lot of which could *feel* like evaluating the function.
+* Simplifying `revRange n` for a big input numeral `n` might produce a large proof term.
+In this specific case, the size of the produced proof term will be linear in `n`.
 # Extras

 ## dsimprocs